ikomachi226/mysql-heatwave-workshop_jp/Lab3.md

 ![](./images/HW27_mds.png)

 ### **Step 3.11:**
 - The MySQL DB System will enter _**CREATING**_ state (as per picture below).
-Meanwhile you can go ahead and proceed to the next excercise.
+Meanwhile you can go ahead and proceed to the next Lab.

 ![](./images/HW28_mds.png)

 ## Conclusion

-In this lab we created a DB system configured with HeatWave service, and created an administrator user for database.
+In this Lab you deployed MySQL Database Service with HeatWave engine and created the administration user for the database.
 All set? now we are ready to connect to the bastion host, and install MySQL Shell in the next lab!

 Learn more about **[DB Systems on Oracle Cloud](https://docs.oracle.com/en-us/iaas/Content/Database/Concepts/overview.htm)**

 **[<< Go to Lab 2](Lab2.md)** | **[Home](Readme.md)** | **[Go to Lab 4 >>](Lab4.md)**